-The freshwater pearl mussel survey in August 2009 found both rooted macrophytes and filamentous green algal flock to be present at levels higher than 5%, i.e. outside the target for favourable conservation status.
+The freshwater pearl mussel survey in 2006 and 2009 found rooted macrophytes (Ranunculus) of up to 30% in mussel habitat, i.e. outside the <5% target for favourable conservation status.
 The Freshwater Pearl mussel Regulations 2009 refer to macrophyte cover at the site of the mussels rather than within the whole river as it is the direct impact of inappropriate growth that affects the mussel individuals.
 Mussel beds occur at stable areas of river bed, and it is here that silt and nutrient effects are most severe.
 More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophyte or FGA growth, whereas show flowing areas with sediment accumulations are areas where macrophytes would be naturally present.
-The presence of up to 50% Potamogeton growing at the site of mussel habitat is an indicator of poor silted habitat and elevated nutrients.
-The Owencarrow is in unfavourable status this habitat element of the 2009 regulations.